AMERICAN FORENSIC ASSOCIATION

 C. Scheduling: In preliminary rounds, a mechanical pairing system will be used so that as far as possible, contestants from the same school will not meet each other.
 The elimination rounds will be paired on a seeded system.

-D. The American Forensic Association National Individual Events Tournament will have the following events and conflict patterns:
+D. The 2020 and 2021 American Forensic Association National Individual Events Tournament will have the following events and conflict patterns: